rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/CallMethodHandler.md

 ### Intent for a Not Supported API

-notSupportedApi : If the intent has "isNotSupportedApi" = true, it indicates that the api is not implemented on the platform and we are expecting an error for the same.
-The error response will be validated against errorSchema instead of the openRpc schema and then will be returned.
+If the intent has "isNotSupportedApi" = true, it indicates that the api is not implemented on the platform and we are expecting an error for the same.
+The error response will be validated against errorSchema instead of the openRpc schema and the response will be returned.

 <details>
-    <summary>Request with isNotSupportedApi true for a supportedApi</summary>
+    <summary>Request with isNotSupportedApi true for a supported api</summary>
 </details>

     {